LeonidOS23/HTTPGetTest/README.md

 Project launch for project launch use command: java -jar HTTPGetTest-1.0-SNAPSHOT-jar-with-dependencies.jar

-Program will wait for date input, please use proposed dormat "yyyy.mm.dd".
+Program will propose to use date format "yyyy.mm.dd" for input.
+It'll start main part of program right after your input.